An Oorah Holiday Guide

 Here are some things you’ll want to know – and teach your children – about this wonderful eight-day celebration.

 Chanukah begins on the evening leading into the 25th day of the month of Kislev, and continues for 8 days.
-This year, 2020, Chanukah falls out on the night of Thursday, December 10th, and continues through Friday, December 18.
+To find out the corresponding dates on the solar calendar and for candle lighting times, consult a Jewish calendar or check a website such as www.ou.org/holidays/calendar.

 During the Second Temple era (352 B.C.E until 70 C.E), the Seluccid branch of the Greek empire, under Antiochus, passed decrees against the Jewish people.
 The purpose of these decrees was not to physically destroy the Jews, but rather, to destroy their eternal bond with G-d and His Torah.
 Torah learning, Shabbat observance and Bris Milah (circumcision) were outlawed in order to rob the Jews of all their greatest sources of sanctity.
 Antiochus’ men also broke into the Temple and defiled its holiness.